-The iPhone 5s iOS 10.3.2 is a small update for some users and a huge release for many other iPhone 5s owners.
+The iPhone 5s iOS 10.3.2 is a small update for some users and a huge release for others.

 If you’re jumping to iOS 10.3.2 from iOS 10.2.1 or an older version of iOS, your update will be much bigger due to iOS 10.3, iOS 10.3.1, and the features and fixes from any other iOS updates you skipped along the way.

-With that in mind we want to take a look at a few things current, and prospective, iPhone 5s iOS 10.3.2 users need to know about the newest version of iOS 10.
+With that in mind we want to take a look at a few things current, and prospective, iPhone 5s iOS 10.3.2 users need to know about the current version of iOS 10.

 Before we get into the iPhone 5s iOS 10.3.2 update's performance, we want to share a few notes about the download and the installation process.